Chymyst/chymyst-core/doc/joinrun.md

 There are only two primitive operations:

-- define reactions using a join definition
+- define reactions by writing a join definition
-- inject molecules using molecule injectors
+- inject molecules by calling molecule injectors with argument values

 ## Molecule injectors